bioconda/bioconda-recipes/docs/source/linting.rst

    (it will be built only if the "build string" is different, which might happen only on one architecture and not the other).

+.. lint-check:: build_number_needs_reset

+   If no previous build exists for a package/version combination, the build number should be 0.

 .. lint-check:: recipe_is_blacklisted

    We maintain a list of packages that are "blacklisted".
 Recipes are